wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ## Alternatives to Integrations

-If using the Jaeger or Zipkin integration doesn't make sense in your environment, you can still use Tanzu Observability with those systems.
+If using the Jaeger or Zipkin integration doesn't make sense in your environment, you can still use Operations for Applications with those systems.

 ### Send Raw Trace Data

-We don't support an integration for your distributed tracing system, or if you are using your own proprietary tracing system, you can use a sender SDK to send raw trace data to Wavefront service.
-With a sender SDK, you can write code that obtains the component values from your spans, and assembles those values into the [Wavefront span format](trace_data_details.html#wavefront-span-format).
-The sender SDK also lets you configure your application to send the trace data to a Wavefront proxy or directly to the Wavefront service.
+We don't support an integration for your distributed tracing system, or if you are using your own proprietary tracing system, you can use a sender SDK to send raw trace data to Operations for Applications.
+With a sender SDK, you can write code that obtains the component values from your spans, and assembles those values into the [Operations for Applications span format](trace_data_details.html#operations-for-applications-span-format).
+The sender SDK also lets you configure your application to send the trace data to a Wavefront proxy or directly to Operations for Applications.

 For SDK setup details, see the [Sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data) for your programming language.